Writing

 Men watching television outdoors

-The next day, we visited Giza to see the pyramids.
-No matter how much you've read or heard, nothing truly prepares you for the sheer size and scale of these monuments.
-We explored the pyramids on foot, taking our time to appreciate them in peace.
+The next day, the road took us to Giza to see the pyramids.
+No matter how much history you've read or how many photos you've seen, nothing truly prepares you for the incomprehensible scale of these monuments.
+We walked the site from one end to the other, spending several hours there — the weather was pleasantly cool.

 Boys collecting memories in the Giza plateau